 What is a sacrificial anode?

 The sacrificial anode is what prevents your hot water tank from rusting and as a rule of thumb should be replaced every 5 years.
 They are basically metal rods attached to the top of the storage tank which react with corrosive materials in the tank, ‘sacrificing itself to prevent the tank from rusting.
-It’s too dangerous a job for a homeowner to attempt themselves so they should always call a plumber.
+Replacing a hot water sacrificial anode is too dangerous a job for a homeowner to attempt themselves so they should always call a plumber.

 What is a temperature and pressure release valve (TPR)?